Deadlifts. Love them or hate them, they’re one of the most universally helpful movements found inside of a training program.

 Conventional deadlifts, unlike a Jefferson Curl, are meant to be performed with limited spinal movement, which comes as a result of motor control, coordination, and understanding the correct techniques as well as what to avoid.

 In this less-than-5 minute video clip, I walk you through some of the common mistakes I’ve seen over the past 14 years of my career as a fitness and movement professional.

-You can watch the conventional deadlift tutorial by going here:
+Watch the conventional deadlift tutorial here: